Elwood & Goetz Wealth Advisory Group LLC Has $6.32 Million Stock Holdings in Vanguard Mid-Cap ETF (NYSEARCA:VO)

-Elwood & Goetz Wealth Advisory Group LLC trimmed its holdings in shares of Vanguard Mid-Cap ETF (NYSEARCA:VO – Free Report) by 1.0% in the fourth quarter, HoldingsChannel reports.
-The institutional investor owned 27,179 shares of the company’s stock after selling 266 shares during the period.
-Vanguard Mid-Cap ETF makes up about 1.3% of Elwood & Goetz Wealth Advisory Group LLC’s holdings, making the stock its 17th largest holding.
-Elwood & Goetz Wealth Advisory Group LLC’s holdings in Vanguard Mid-Cap ETF were worth $6,323,000 at the end of the most recent reporting period.
+Elwood & Goetz Wealth Advisory Group LLC decreased its position in shares of Vanguard Mid-Cap ETF (NYSEARCA:VO – Free Report) by 1.0% during the 4th quarter, HoldingsChannel.com reports.
+The fund owned 27,179 shares of the company’s stock after selling 266 shares during the period.
+Vanguard Mid-Cap ETF makes up about 1.3% of Elwood & Goetz Wealth Advisory Group LLC’s portfolio, making the stock its 17th biggest holding.
+Elwood & Goetz Wealth Advisory Group LLC’s holdings in Vanguard Mid-Cap ETF were worth $6,323,000 as of its most recent filing with the Securities and Exchange Commission.

-Several other hedge funds have also bought and sold shares of VO.
-Moneta Group Investment Advisors LLC lifted its stake in Vanguard Mid-Cap ETF by 125,955.9% in the 4th quarter.
-Moneta Group Investment Advisors LLC now owns 335,216,609 shares of the company’s stock valued at $68,320,497,000 after purchasing an additional 334,950,682 shares during the last quarter.
-TIAA Trust National Association acquired a new stake in Vanguard Mid-Cap ETF in the 3rd quarter valued at about $449,086,000.
-Charles Schwab Investment Management Inc. acquired a new stake in Vanguard Mid-Cap ETF in the 3rd quarter valued at about $153,611,000.
-Morgan Stanley lifted its stake in Vanguard Mid-Cap ETF by 8.2% in the 4th quarter.
-Morgan Stanley now owns 6,816,153 shares of the company’s stock valued at $1,389,201,000 after purchasing an additional 517,671 shares during the last quarter.
-Finally, First Command Advisory Services Inc. acquired a new stake in Vanguard Mid-Cap ETF in the 3rd quarter valued at about $90,808,000.
+Other large investors have also made changes to their positions in the company.
+Ballast Inc. lifted its holdings in shares of Vanguard Mid-Cap ETF by 4.1% during the fourth quarter.
+Ballast Inc. now owns 130,421 shares of the company’s stock worth $30,341,000 after purchasing an additional 5,093 shares during the period.
+Ritholtz Wealth Management raised its stake in Vanguard Mid-Cap ETF by 33.3% during the fourth quarter.
+Ritholtz Wealth Management now owns 3,218 shares of the company’s stock worth $749,000 after buying an additional 804 shares during the last quarter.
+Johnson Bixby & Associates LLC bought a new position in Vanguard Mid-Cap ETF during the fourth quarter worth $522,000.
+FLC Capital Advisors raised its stake in Vanguard Mid-Cap ETF by 11.3% during the fourth quarter.
+FLC Capital Advisors now owns 29,728 shares of the company’s stock worth $6,916,000 after buying an additional 3,024 shares during the last quarter.
+Finally, Morton Capital Management LLC CA raised its stake in Vanguard Mid-Cap ETF by 15.3% during the fourth quarter.
+Morton Capital Management LLC CA now owns 1,344 shares of the company’s stock worth $313,000 after buying an additional 178 shares during the last quarter.

 Vanguard Mid-Cap ETF Stock Up 0.2 %